martysama0134/how-to-general/git-tips/README.md

       $ git config --global credential.helper store
       ```

-      _Note: It's stored as plain text.
-Its path is usually `%userprofile%\.git-credentials` on Windows, and `~/.git-credentials` BSD/Linux._
+      _Note: It's saved as plain text.
+Its path is usually `%userprofile%\.git-credentials` on Windows, and `~/.git-credentials` on BSD/Linux._